Riverside Care Center - Mckeesport

 • pro Shauna Adam provided excellent care and was very kind and attentive to his needs.

-• pro Lacey Culp went above and beyond to ensure he was helped and to communicate everything clearly, answering questions and finding answers when needed.
+• pro Nurse Lacey Culp went above and beyond to help and communicated everything clearly, even finding answers when needed.

-• pro Rose from admissions was professional and prompt with all of their needs.
+• pro Rose from admissions was professional and prompt in addressing their needs.

 • pro Cassandra Mack was beyond amazing and gave peace of mind in the evenings.

-• pro The staff were friendly and courteous; Brooke the social worker went above and beyond to ensure proper discharge and excellent communication.
+• pro The staff were friendly and courteous, and Brooke the social worker went above and beyond to facilitate a proper discharge.

-• pro The onsite dialysis center is a godsend, and the facility has hardworking, caring, and dependable staff (and physicians).
+• pro The onsite dialysis center is a godsend.

 Cons

-• pro The cleaning and janitorial staff constantly discuss residents openly in the hallways.
+• pro The cleaning and janitorial staff always have something to say about the residents and discuss them openly in the hallways.

 Review